Privacy Policy

 If you need help to make or manage your complaint, you can appoint someone (for example, a relative or friend) to represent you.

 Please note that we will need your authority to speak to any representative that you appoint.
-How we will deal with your complaint.
+Please allow up to 20 business days for a response to your complaint.
+If you are not satisfied with our response, you have the right to escalate your complaint.

 Acknowledgement